-News has come from publication Auto Express, which cites inside sources about the next generation BMW 3 Series due in 2018.
+News has come from publication Auto Express, which cites insider sources about the next-generation BMW 3 Series due in 2018.
 We learn that the German automaker is working on an important platform update to introduce a large battery pack in the 3 Series.

 Auto Express reports: